-Brindle is a coat pattern that's described as tiger-striped, though the variations of color are more subtle and blended than distinct stripes.
+Brindle is a distinctive coat pattern in dogs that's described as tiger-striped, though the variations of color are more subtle and blended than distinct stripes.
 Dogs born with this coat pattern carry a particular recessive gene.
 Typically, the pattern features shades of red as the base color with black stripes on top.
 However, the coloring can vary considerably, depending on other coat genes that are present.
-For example, some brindle dogs have silver, liver, tan, or blue markings.
-The red base can go from a light cream to a deep red.
-And the brindle pattern might only be on part of their bodies.

 01 of 10